BigDataBiology/sardyne/notes/stream-notes.md

 - Use [GMGCv1](https://gmgc.embl.de/) as database for KO sizes

+## 2024-09-03

+- Split [GMGCv1](https://gmgc.embl.de/) into chunks of 2m sequences to make the KO mapping more robust

 ## 2024-08-13

 - Mapped GMGCv1 to KOs using diamond (same version as checkM2)